Diet & heart diseases

 Choosing the right kind of fats (healthy fats)

 From a nutritional point of view, good quality fats are important for several health-related aspects and for optimal functioning of the human body.
 Healthy fats are not just a source of energy; they function as structural building blocks of the body, carry fat-soluble vitamins, are involved in vital physiological processes in the body.
 These healthy fats are indispensable for a number of important biological functions including growth and development.

 The most important thing is understanding different types of fats and to be able to select healthy fats!

-Monounsaturated fats are found in all nuts, including almonds, pecans, cashews and peanuts, as well as in avocados and olive and canola oil.
+Monounsaturated fats are found in all nuts, including almonds, pecans, cashews, and peanuts, as well as in avocados and olive and canola oil.
 They are quite beneficial.
-Some groundbreaking studies, such as Ancel Keys’ Seven Countries Studies, indicate that monounsaturated fat found in olive oil can reduce risks for heart disease, stroke and some kinds of cancer.
-A long-running study showed a correlation between high consumption of nuts–a good source of monounsaturated fats–and low incidence of heart disease.
+Some groundbreaking studies, such as Ancel Keys’ Seven Countries Studies, indicate that monounsaturated fat found in olive oil can reduce risks for heart disease, stroke, and some kinds of cancer.
+A long-running study showed a correlation between high consumption of nuts–a good source of monounsaturated fats–and a low incidence of heart disease.

 All unprocessed foods containing fats contain a mixture of the three good fats.
 For example, the fat in steak is 51 percent monounsaturated, 45 percent saturated and 4 percent polyunsaturated.
 A healthy diet includes a balance of the different types of natural fats.
 To balance out, consume predominantly whole foods.